SalaitSudhakar/portfolio-site/README.md

 ## 🚀 Deployment

 This portfolio is deployed on Netlify.
-The live version can be viewed at [your-portfolio-url].
+The live version can be viewed [here](https://salaitsudhakar.netlify.app/).

 ## 👨‍💻 Author

-- Your Name
+- Salait Sudhakar
 - [GitHub](https://github.com/SalaitSudhakar)
 - [LinkedIn](https://linkedin.com/in/salaitsudhakar)